Voting rights in the United States: Religious test

-In several British North American colonies, before and after the 1776 Declaration of Independence, Jews, Quakers, Catholics, and/or atheists were excluded from the franchise and/or from running for elections.
+In several British North American colonies before and after the 1776 Declaration of Independence, certain individuals such as Jews, Quakers, Catholics or atheists were excluded from the franchise or from running for elections.

 The Delaware Constitution of 1776 stated that "Every person who shall be chosen a member of either house, or appointed to any office or place of trust, before taking his seat, or entering upon the execution of his office, shall ... also make and subscribe the following declaration, to wit: I, A B. do profess faith in God the Father, and in Jesus Christ His only Son, and in the Holy Ghost, one God, blessed for evermore; and I do acknowledge the holy scriptures of the Old and New Testament to be given by divine inspiration.".
 This was repealed by Article I, Section II. of the 1792 Constitution: "No religious test shall be required as a qualification to any office, or public trust, under this State".
 The 1778 Constitution of the State of South Carolina stated, "No person shall be eligible to sit in the house of representatives unless he be of the Protestant religion", the 1777 Constitution of the State of Georgia (art.
 VI) that "The representatives shall be chosen out of the residents in each county ... and they shall be of the Protestant religion".

 With the growth in the number of Baptists in Virginia before the American Revolution, who challenged the established Church of England, the issues of religious freedom became important to rising leaders such as James Madison.
 As a young lawyer, he defended Baptist preachers who were not licensed by (and were opposed by) the established state Anglican Church.
 He carried developing ideas about religious freedom to be incorporated into the constitutional convention of the United States.

 In 1787, Article One of the United States Constitution stated that "the Electors in each State shall have the Qualifications requisite for Electors of the most numerous Branch of the State Legislature".
 More significantly, Article Six disavowed the religious test requirements of several states, saying: "[N]o religious Test shall ever be required as a Qualification to any Office or public Trust under the United States."

 But, in Maryland, Jewish Americans were excluded from state office until the law requiring candidates to affirm a belief in an afterlife was repealed in 1828.